compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 Here are some instructions on how to set up a Windows PC for use in the ARCS lab.
 The campus is currently using Windows 10, and the lab machines are on the campus-wide system.
 You should have permission to install software, but reach out to Prof Clark if you do not.

+**Please install software for all users whenever given the chance.**

 At the end, you'll end up with:

 - PowerShell